 No advertisements or notices shall be read, distributed, or posted in the school or on the school premises without the consent of the Board of Education, the Superintendent of Schools, or the building principal.
 No political or religious poster will be approved.
 All students' signs, regardless of nature are to be posted in areas approved by the administration.
-DO NOT POST any signs on the walls, trophy cases, doors, etc however, all students in the class are invited, arrangements may be made with the classroom teacher.
+DO NOT POST any signs on the walls, trophy cases, doors, etc.

+The distribution of birthday invitations for children's parties is discouraged at school.
+If, however, all students in the class are invited, arrangements may be made with the classroom teacher.
 The delivery of balloons and vases of flowers to students at school is discouraged.
 Students will not be allowed to take balloons or glass vases on the school bus, due to safety concerns.
 If balloons or glass vases are delivered to your student at school make sure to have transportation, other than busing, arranged for the end of the day.